-Section 2.1 What are the drug payment stages for VIVA MEDICARE Extra Care members?
+Section 2.1 What are the drug payment stages for VIVA MEDICARE Classic members?

-There are three drug payment stages for your Medicare Part D prescription drug coverage under VIVA MEDICARE Extra Care.
-How much you pay depends on what stage you are in when you get a prescription filled or refilled.
-If you have "Extra Help," you will not pay anything for Medicare Part D drugs during these stages because VIVA MEDICARE Extra Care participates in the Value Based Insurance Design (VBID) Model.
+There are three drug payment stages for your prescription drug coverage under VIVA MEDICARE Classic.
+How much you pay for a drug depends on what stage you are in when you get a prescription filled or refilled.
 Details of each stage are in Sections 4 through 6 of this chapter.
 The stages are:

-Stage 1: Yearly Deductible Stage (for members who do not receive "Extra Help")
+Stage 1: Yearly Deductible Stage